Hoppix/yami_bot/README.md

   "version": "1.0.0",
   "playMessage": "message that shows as status", "commandPrefix": "!",
-  "startMessage": "the message at startup"
+  "startMessage": "the message at startup", "customCommandsPath": "path/to/custom/command/file.json" }
-}
 ```
 - Build the application via make: ```make compile```